awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 1. The `CloudWatchLimited` statement allows Zhang to perform five actions in CloudWatch\.
 His permissions boundary allows all actions in CloudWatch, so his effective CloudWatch permissions are limited only by his permissions policy\.

 1. The `S3BucketContents` statement allows Zhang to list the `ZhangBucket` Amazon S3 bucket\.
-However, his permissions boundary does not allow any Amazon S3 action, he cannot perform any S3 operations, regardless of his permissions policy\.
+However, his permissions boundary does not allow any Amazon S3 action, so he cannot perform any S3 operations, regardless of his permissions policy\.

 María then attaches the `DelegatedUserPermissions` policy as the permissions policy for the `Zhang` user\.